Fredeugine/group-ex-nodejs/README-03-July.md

 Exercise 2:

-Create an array of planet objects in server.ts, that look like this:
+Create an array of planet objects in server2.ts, that look like this:
 [
   {
     id: 0,